Almost 20 years ago, my husband and I got lost in downtown San Francisco. The destination we sought? Our first adult ADHD discussion group.

 ADHD neurobiology itself is associated with higher-than-average sleep disorders—such as sleep apnea, delayed sleep phase, and restless leg syndrome.
 Moreover, these sleep challenges are often exacerbated by other ADHD traits such as disorganization and stimulation-seeking habits that keep many such adults glued to their computers or TVs when they should be dozing.

-Sleep, Sex Deficits Can Go Hand in Hand
+Sleep and Sex Challenges Can Go Hand in Hand

 If you are romantically involved with someone who has ADHD but neither of you recognizes it—or how it affects sleep, finances, communication, and so forth—it’s easy to take the behaviors personally.